xtraclabs/oraeventstore/README.md

 grant connect to esusr;

-create or replace synonym esusr.events for esdbo.events grant select, insert on events to esusr;
+create or replace synonym esusr.events for esdbo.events;
+grant select, insert on events to esusr;

-create or replace synonym esusr.publish for esdbo.publish grant select, insert on publish to esusr;
+create or replace synonym esusr.publish for esdbo.publish;
+grant select, insert on publish to esusr;
 <pre>